 Owens Family Scholarship: Through the generosity of Christopher '77 and Carol Owens, the Owens Family Scholarship has been endowed to assist students demonstrating financial need who are enrolled in the Dolan School of Business.
 Per the Owens' request, this scholarship will first give priority to those students who are graduates from the following high schools: Jesuit High School (Sacramento, CA), Trumbull High School (Trumbull, CT), Scecina Memorial High School (Indianapolis, IN), Warren Harding High School (Bridgeport, CT) and Paul Schriber High School (Port Washington, NY).

-Howard T. Owens Sr. Scholarship: An endowed scholarship fund created in 1986 by family members and friends of Mr. Owens.
-Mr. Owens received an honorary doctor of laws degree in 1967 from Fairfield University.
-Restricted to students in need of financial assistance.
+Howard T. Owens Sr. Scholarship: A need-based scholarship fund created in 1986 by family members and friends of Mr. Owens, who received an honorary doctor of laws degree in 1967 from Fairfield University.